-Mobility Mentoring, the flagship program of Making Life Work, is dedicated to empowering families in poverty to become stable and self-sufficient, and ensuring the children of those families attain early educational success and are set up to sustain that success throughout their school years and beyond.
+The United Way Core Collaborative initiative of Making Life Work is dedicated to empowering families in poverty to become stable and self-sufficient, and ensuring the children of those families attain early educational success and are set up to sustain that success throughout their school years and beyond.

 We are combining three promising, complimentary models to ensure that success: